 The openness, landscaping and mature trees on Blocks 5 and 6 are notable characteristics of those blocks.
-Therefore, landscaping requirements are used as a tool in the proposed Code provisions to ensure that open space and vegetation remains a distinct characteristic of those blocks.
-The landscaping requirements ensure landscaping makes up a substantial portion of lot area on those blocks.
+Therefore, landscaping requirements are used as a tool in the proposed Code provisions to ensure that open space and vegetation makes up a substantial portion of the lot area and remains a distinct characteristic of those blocks.